spectrocloud/CanvOS/sb-private-ca/howto.md

 INSTRUCTIONS FOR USING YOUR OWN CA FOR SECURE BOOT KEYS
 -------------------------------------------------------

-1. First, create certificate requests for the PK, KEK and db certificates:
+1. First, create certificate requests for the PK, KEK and db certificates.
+Review the company information in the *.conf files, adjust `req_dn` section of each file to your liking, and then run:
 ```
 openssl req -new -config PK_request.conf  -keyout PK.key  -out CSR_PK.req
 openssl req -new -config KEK_request.conf -keyout KEK.key -out CSR_KEK.req